 Additional Benefits of IEC

 Gaining Canadian work experience can be especially valuable for individuals who wish to immigrate permanently to Canada.
 Foreign individuals who have at least two years of Canadian work experience in a skilled position are eligible to apply for the Canadian Experience Class and gain Canadian Permanent Residency.
-Foreign individuals who have at least one year of skilled work experience in Quebec can apply for Permanent Residency through the Quebec Experience Class.
+Foreign individuals who have at least one year of skilled work experience in Quebec can apply for Permanent Residency through the Quebec Experience Class (PEQ).
 And foreign individuals with Canadian work experience may also qualify for Permanent Residency through the various Provincial Nominee Programs.